 Assets: how they work

-There are two types of asset files.
+There are three types of asset files.

 Uploaded assets - also called attachments - are files like PDFs, CSVs and images which are uploaded via the publishing apps and attached to documents.

 Static templates - these are HTML snippets served by the Static application.
 These are used by applications to share common parts of the GOV.UK page layout (such as header and footer).

 with the application that is serving them.
 For example files within

 Government Frontend application.
 These files

 are cached by the GOV.UK content delivery network.

 These assets are served by the cache machines, these will proxy requests to